DataGators/brainstorm/lessons/correlation/correlation_syntheticData.md

 ## 2. Install and Load Necessary Libraries

-We check if the `tidyverse` and `ggplot2` libraries are installed.
-If they are not, then we install them and then load them.
+We check if the `tidyverse`, `ggplot2`, and `reshape2` libraries are installed.
+If they aren't, we install them and then load them.

 ```r
 if(!require('tidyverse')) {